goetzi123/FleetChat/replit.md

 ### Core Services
 - WhatsApp Business API message relay
 - Message template application (predefined only)
-- Driver phone number mapping (Samsara ID to WhatsApp only)
+- Driver phone number mapping (Fleet System ID to WhatsApp only)
 - Message delivery confirmation

 ### Compliance & Security
 - Authorization tokens for message relay only
 - Webhook signature verification
-- Driver phone numbers (only if not available from Samsara)
+- Driver phone numbers (only if not available from fleet systems)
 - Payment details (for message delivery service only)

 ## Multi-Tenant Architecture